UzL-ITS/pethmr.github.io/about.md

 The digital transformation is increasing the dependence of complex computer systems.
 Result of that interconnectedness is that systems are constantly exposed to possible attacks which probably cause large scale damages.
-To avaid this regular security testing, along with secure design paradigms and functional testing, is essential – but still not sufficent.
+To avoid this regular security testing, along with secure design paradigms and functional testing, is essential – but still not sufficient.
 In addition, offensive testing methods like penetration testing help to find the last holes in your defense.